cchudzicki-ocw-testing/12.006-fall-2022/content/pages/final-project.md

 ---
 content_type: page
-description: This page includes final project guidelines.
+description: This page includes final project guidelines and topics.
 draft: false
 title: Final Project
 uid: 94d2bce4-3e02-4beb-b6df-7ed84ebc196c
 ---
+### Guidelines

 The purpose of the final project is to give students an opportunity to focus on a particular subject in nonlinear dynamics that they find interesting.
 For example, the project could be an analysis of an interesting paper or topic in the current scientific literature.
 It could also be an attempt to apply what you have learned in the class to a particular problem that interests you.
 In either case you may find it useful to perform your own theoretical or numerical analyses—indeed we encourage it!
 Analysis of experimental or observational data—or your own experiments or observations!—is also possible.
 The format is largely unconstrained, but we require the following:

 - Submission of your topic and a brief summary (i.e., a short paragraph) by Lecture 20.